sirtiza34/SOC_Simulation_PIML_db4-Wavelets/README.md

    - Baseline and future datasets are generated for each grid cell using rolling temporal windows.

 2. **PIML Modelling and Simulation**
-   - SOC stock is modelled using XGBoost regression with monotonic constraints representing known soil–climate relationships.
+   - $SOC_{stock}$ is modelled using XGBoost regression with monotonic constraints representing known soil–climate relationships.
-   - Bias correction is applied using smearing estimators and national SOC stock anchoring.
+   - Bias correction is applied using smearing estimators and national $SOC_{stock}$ anchoring.
    - Ensemble modelling and quantile regression are used to quantify predictive uncertainty.
    - Model explainability is analysed using SHAP values.

-3. **SOC Projection and Temporal Analysis**
+3. **$SOC_{stock}$ Projection and Temporal Analysis**
-   - The trained PIML model is used to generate SOC projections for SSP126, SSP245, SSP370, and SSP585 scenarios.
+   - The trained PIML model is used to generate $SOC_{stock}$ projections for SSP126, SSP245, SSP370, and SSP585 scenarios.
    - Time-series signals are decomposed using Daubechies-4 wavelet decomposition.
-   - Long-term SOC trends are analysed using Mann–Kendall tests, Sen’s slope, generalized additive models (GAM), and breakpoint detection.
+   - Long-term $SOC_{stock}$ trends are analysed using Mann–Kendall tests, Sen’s slope, generalized additive models (GAM), and breakpoint detection.

 The scripts also generate all tables and figures used in the analysis, including uncertainty diagnostics, SHAP feature importance, and wavelet-derived trend trajectories.